INSIGHTS IN ACTION

 However, as with most enterprise software, the value doesn't automatically roll in once you've selected the provider (more on that decision below) and scheduled your first subscription payment.
 You'll first need to take certain steps to position your selected subscription management partner and your organization for success.
 This article walks you through those steps so you're decision making will gain the competitive advantage you seek.

-But before jumping into that guidance, let's first set the stage for why SaaS metrics software may be one of the most important moves you make for your growing SaaS firm.
+But before jumping into that guidance, let's first set the stage for why SaaS metrics software may be one of the most important moves you make for your growing SaaS company.

 cta-saas-ceo-guide-to-finance-and-accounting